What’s the point of Your Better Life Index?

 Lots!
 There are three main areas of information:

-- Index: The main page of Your Better Life Index presents a comparison of countries’ overall outcomes across 11 topics of well-being, and allows you to create and share your own Index.
+1. Index: The main page of Your Better Life Index presents a comparison of countries’ overall outcomes across 11 topics of well-being, as well as outcomes by gender.
+It allows you to create your own Index, compare it with that of others, and share it.

 Return to top